 Time To Call Washington

 For “the convenience and interest of Nantucket”, Massachusetts senator Peleg Coffin (now, that’s a great handle) of Nantucket wrote to his congressman in Washington requesting that a lighthouse be built atop the Aquinnah Cliffs.
-Traffic between Martha’s Vineyard, Nantucket, and The Elizabeth Islands had increased considerably over the last few years both passenger and commercial whaling.
-The area is also home to “Devil’s Bridge”, an elevated rock ridge that can make passage dangerous.
+Coffin explained that both passenger and commercial whaling traffic between Martha’s Vineyard, Nantucket, and The Elizabeth Islands had increased considerably over the past few years .
+He also pointed out the the area was home to “Devil’s Bridge”, an elevated rock ridge that can make passage dangerous.
 The presence of a lighthouse, it was argued, would make passage considerably safer into Vineyard Sound.

 On July 16th, 1798, Senator Coffin’s request was approved.
-Congress allocated $5,750 for the construction of the Gay Head Lighthouse.
-The Commonwealth of Massachusetts was deeded two acres of land from the federal government.
+Congress allocated $5,750 for the construction of the Gay Head Lighthouse and the Commonwealth of Massachusetts was deeded two acres of land by the federal government.
 That seems to be the standard lighthouse land allocation.
 President John Adams approved a contract with John Lincoln of Hingham to construct the lighthouse and its station.

 The Gay Head Lighthouse